HOW TO FIND YOUR MISSING PET

 ROAM - Cats (Facebook page)

-● Call your nearest veterinarian office.
+● Call your nearest veterinary clinic.
 People who find animals will sometimes take them to a nearby veterinarian office & drop them off.
 Central Victoria Veterinary Hospital is open 24 hours a day and accepts found injured animals.

 ● Check for found animal posters in your neighbourhood.